hbctraining/Intro-to-rnaseq-fasrc-salmon-flipped/lessons/11_multiQC.md

 <img src="../img/multiqc_coverage_profile.png" width="600">
   </p>

 In addition, we can see whether our different samples have differences in `%GC` column.
 GC bias could be caused by low-complexity libraries, differences in amplification, or library-specific issues.
-We expect to observe similar GC content aross samples.
+We expect to observe similar GC content across samples.

 ### Contamination